zowe/docs-site/docs/user-guide/ze-profiles.md

 4. In the next **Quick Pick** menu, select the appropriate option for authenticating to the API ML
 5. Answer the proceeding prompts for information.

-    Tokens are stored in a base profile.
-If no base profile exists, one is created.
-A local base profile is created that contains your token.
-For more information about the process, see [Token Management](../user-guide/cli-using-integrating-apiml.md#how-token-management-works).
+    Tokens are stored either in a base profile or, if using a nested profile structure, in a parent profile that has a secure array that contains `tokenValue`.
+If not using a nested profile structure, and if a base profile does not exist, a base profile is created that contains your token.
+For more information about API integration and using tokens, see [Token Management](../user-guide/cli-using-integrating-apiml.md#how-token-management-works).

 ### Logging out of the API ML using SSO